Indoor Air Quality Testing Service

-There are many things that can impact the quality of air in your home or building.
-Some of them are easily identifiable, but others may require specific testing to discover their sources of indoor air pollution.
+There are many things that can impact the quality of air inside your home or building.
+Some of them are easily identifiable, but others may require specialty testing to discover their sources of indoor air pollution.
 According to the Environmental Protection Agency, most indoor pollutants fall into one of three categories:

 - Chemical Pollutants can be caused by gas emitted from building materials.
-Also called volatile organic compounds, these contaminants include chemicals such as formaldehyde, acetone, freon and many others.
-In high levels, these chemicals are also known to cause allergic reactions.
+Also called volatile organic compounds or VOCs, these contaminants include chemicals such as formaldehyde, acetone, freon, and many others.
+In high levels, these chemicals are also known to impact air quality and cause allergic reactions.

 - Combustion Pollutants, as the name suggests, are released into the air when materials are burned, including wood, fuels, like natural gas and kerosene, as well as tobacco products.
 The most common combustion pollutants in the air include carbon monoxide and tobacco smoke.
 In some cases, combustion pollutants may be the cause of chemical contamination.
 High levels of combustion pollutants exposure can cause irritation of the eyes or nose, damage to the heart and brain, and, in extreme cases, death.

 Indoor Air Pollutants

 One, or all, of these types of airborne pollutants can be present in the air of your home or workplace.
 While some, like mold and dust, are obvious examples, other air contaminants may not be as easy to recognize.
 A few examples of common pollutants from these categories include:

 - Carbon monoxide

 - Volatile Organic Compounds (VOCs)

 - Pressed wood products

 - Rodent droppings